timbarrass/redis.workflow/README.md

     mux.PreserveAsyncOrder = false;

 on the multiplexer you create.
 (I'm intending to wrap this in a builder method that gives you a scaling/non-scaling but trivially safe WorkloadManagment instance choice).

+## Workflow consistency
+It's possible to misconfigure tasks because you're asked to explicitly declare parents and children of given tasks as a collection of task names.
+By default when you call `PushWorkflow` an internal consistency check will be run that will determine whether there are any root tasks defined that can be run immediately, and whether there are any parent or child task lists that refer to undeclared children.
+A `WorkflowException` will be thrown if these checks fail.

+If you want to disable this consistency checking you can pass `false` as the second parameter to `Workflow.PushWorkflow`:

+    wm.PushWorkflow(someWorkflow, false);

 ## Pausing and releasing, and abandonment
 You can pause a workflow using